 Increased number of partitions: While MBR disks only allow four partitions, GPT has a much higher limit, in the case of Windows, it is 128 partitions per disk.

-As you could see, GPT format turns out to be more convenient than the MBR, so if you have a computer with updated hardware, you should definitely have this partition system.
+As you could see, GPT format turns out to be more convenient than the MBR, so if you have a computer with updated hardware, you should have this partition system.

 Cloning your GPT disk in Windows 10 will give you many advantages, the main one is that you are going to make a copy of your operating system along with all your updated data.
-If you want to change your disk either because it shows signs that it may stop working soon or the space is not enough, in the new one you will be able to install Windows 10 along with your information at the time of cloning your old disk.
+If you want to change your disk either because it shows signs that it may stop working soon or space is not enough, in the new one you will be able to install Windows 10 along with your information at the time of cloning your old disk.

-In addition, there are other great advantages that you can obtain by performing this process such as:
+Also, there are other great advantages that you can obtain by performing this process such as:

 So, as you may have realized cloning your GPT disk is not only to reinstall Windows 10 in a practical way and with all your information, it is going to allow you to back up your files and programs so that, in case of an accident or problem with your disk, it will not You worry about migrating your data manually, in addition to avoiding anxiety about losing your information.